shahidattar7777/shahidattar7777/README.md

-*Teaching machines⚙️🛠️ to read the things they were never meant to read regulatory PDFs 📄, protein sequences🦠🧪🧬, attention maps🌍.*
+# Teaching machines⚙️🛠️ to read the things they were never meant to read regulatory PDFs 📄, protein sequences🦠🧪🧬, attention maps🌍

 🤖 **Right now building agents that do real work** building AI agents and RAG systems with LangGraph, MCP, and whatever's newest that week